Augusto Pinochet: Human rights violations

-According to Peter Kornbluh in The Pinochet File, "routine sadism was taken to extremes" in the prison camps.
+Peter Kornbluh, in The Pinochet File, states that "routine sadism was taken to extremes" in the prison camps.
 The rape of women was common, including sexual torture such as the insertion of rats into genitals and "unnatural acts involving dogs".
-Detainees were forcibly immersed in vats of urine and excrement, and were occasionally forced to ingest it.
+Detainees were forcibly immersed in vats of urine and excrement and were occasionally forced to ingest it.
 Beatings with gun butts, fists and chains were routine; one technique known as "the telephone" involved the torturer slamming "his open hands hard and rhythmically against the ears of the victim", leaving the person deaf.
 At Villa Grimaldi, prisoners were dragged into the parking lot and had the bones in their legs crushed as they were run over with trucks.
 Some died from torture; prisoners were beaten with chains and left to die from internal injuries.
 Following abuse and execution, corpses were interred in secret graves, dropped into rivers or the ocean, or just dumped on urban streets in the night.
-The body of the renowned Chilean singer, theatre director and academic Víctor Jara was found in a dirty canal "with his hands and face extremely disfigured" and with "forty-four bullet holes".
+The body of the Chilean singer, theatre director, and academic Víctor Jara was found in a dirty canal "with his hands and face extremely disfigured" and with "forty-four bullet holes".

 The practice of murdering political opponents via "death flights", employed by the juntas of Argentina and Chile, has sometimes been the subject of numerous alt-right and other right-wing extremist groups internet memes, with the suggestion that political enemies and leftists be given "free helicopter rides".
 In 2001, Chilean President Ricardo Lagos informed the nation that during Pinochet's reign, 120 bodies had been tossed from helicopters into "the ocean, the lakes and the rivers of Chile".
 In a final assessment of his legacy during his funeral, Belisario Velasco, Chile's interior minister at the time remarked that "Pinochet was a classic right-wing dictator who badly violated human rights and who became rich."

-During the 1990s, while no longer President still commander-in-chief, Pinochet scoffed at his human rights critics.
+During the 1990s, while no longer President but still commander-in-chief, Pinochet scoffed at his human rights critics.
 When asked about the discovery of a mass grave of his government's victims, Pinochet was quoted in the Chilean press as joking that it was an "efficient" way of burial.